joelek/ts-sockets/readme.md

 # @joelek/ts-sockets

-WebSocket client and server written completely in TypeScript.
+WebSocket client and server for NodeJS written completely in TypeScript.

 ## Features